Generic Name: metreleptin (met-re-LEP-tin)

 Some patients who use metreleptin may make antibodies in their blood which may reduce how well metreleptin or the leptin in the body works.
 This may lead to side effects such as infection, diabetes, or an increase in the amount of fat in the blood.
 Tell your doctor right away if you or your child have these side effects while receiving metreleptin.

 Using metreleptin may increase your risk of getting lymphoma (cancer of the lymph system).
 Talk to your doctor if you or your child have concerns about this risk.

 Hypoglycemia (low blood sugar) may occur when metreleptin is used together with insulin or a diabetes medicine.
 Symptoms of low blood sugar must be treated before they lead to unconsciousness (passing out).
 Different people may feel different symptoms of low blood sugar.
 It is important that you learn which symptoms of low blood sugar you usually have so that you can treat it quickly.

 Symptoms of low blood sugar include anxiety, behavior change similar to being drunk, blurred vision, cold sweats, confusion, depression, difficulty in thinking, dizziness or lightheadedness, drowsiness, excessive hunger, fast heartbeat, headache, irritability or abnormal behavior, nervousness, nightmares, restless sleep, shakiness, slurred speech, and tingling in the hands, feet, lips, or tongue.

-If you or your child develop a skin rash, hives, or any allergic reaction to metreleptin, stop using the medicine and check with your doctor as soon as possible.
+If you or your child develop a skin rash, hives, or any allergic reaction (including anaphylaxis) to metreleptin, check with your doctor as soon as possible.

 Do not stop using metreleptin suddenly without checking first with your doctor.
 You may need to slowly decrease your dose before stopping it completely.